jordan-sussman/product-announcement/readme.md

 ## READ ME

-**Product Announcement** is an interactive and responsive mock product announcement website using Three.js.
-By the power of Three.js, as you scroll, the world (product) animates to fly over and away from you.
-More on Three.js can be found here - https://threejs.org.
+**Product Announcement** is an interactive and responsive mock product announcement website leveraging Three.js for 3D object rendering, animation, and lighting.
+To round things off, the website also includes the usual suspects of HTML and CSS.

 Preview:<br>
 ![](/static/img/website.gif)

 Built with:
 ```
-- Three.js (JavaScript)
+- JavaScript (Three.js)
 - HTML
 - CSS
 ```